Hale Eddy, New York

 Hale Eddy is a hamlet in Delaware County, New York, United States.
-It is located south-southeast of Deposit on NY Route 17.
+It is located south-southeast of Deposit on New York State Route 17 (NY 17).
+At-grade intersections occur along NY 17 through Hale Eddy though the highway is otherwise a freeway on either side of the hamlet.
 The West Branch Delaware River flows east through the hamlet.